 IV.
 Statements from the Bench

-"No AI can independently forge birth records or create undetectable digital fingerprints without human operatives"
+"No AI system can autonomously hack or modify birth records or plant undetectable digital fingerprints across systems"

 C. Babbage